vitorapaiva/zend-certification/1-basics/8-extensions/Extensions.md

 	* Userland refers to those applications that run in the user space (not the kernel)

 	* Select rules: (see the complete listing in the php manual) (REVISAR)

+## Global Namespace Constructs (REVISAR)

+	* Functions
+	* Classes
+	* Interfaces
+	* Constants (other than class)
+	* Variables (defined outside of functions or methods)

+## Internal Naming

+	* Functions use underscores between words
+	* Classes us the camelCase rule
+	* The double underscore prefix is reserved, and refers to elements considered magical